How to Get Help

 A short-term crisis is defined as a situation that came about unexpectedly within 60 days of your application; it created an immediate need and was not caused by the unreasonable conduct of the individual.
 Changes in temporary or seasonal employment are not considered unexpected.

 Our assistance is not a pension, wage replacement, or an entitlement program, but short-term temporary support to assist on an emergency basis to provide the basics of life.
 These basics may include housing, utilities, medical, food, and day-to-day household items.

 In order to qualify for assistance you will need to provide documentation proving your loss of income that has created this short-term crisis.
 And the item must be in your name.
-If you feel you qualify you may request assistance by completing the Register box to the right.
-Create a Seeladora account, choose the type of assistance you are applying for, and complete all required sections before submitting.
+If you feel you qualify you may request assistance by creating a Seeladora account, choose the type of assistance you are applying for, and complete all required sections before submitting.
 Your application status must say “Pending Review” in order for a case manager to receive the application.
 If your application says “Draft” it is incomplete and has not been received.

 Required documentation to complete the application includes:

 – Photo ID

 – Proof of crisis documentation